Thomas & Friends series 2

-Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.
+Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.
 It was produced by Clearwater Features Ltd. for Britt Allcroft (Thomas) Ltd. and Central Independent Television.

 This article lists and details episodes from the second series of the show, which was first broadcast in 1986.
-This series was initially narrated by Ringo Starr for the United Kingdom audiences, who later re-narrated 16 episodes for the United States.
-The entire series was narrated by George Carlin for US audiences.
+This series was initially narrated by Ringo Starr for the United Kingdom audiences, who later re-narrated 16 episodes for the United States from 1989 to 1990.
+The entire series was narrated by George Carlin for US audiences beginning in 1991.

 Production

 Stories

 Christopher Awdry was commissioned to write a new Railway Series book as source material for the second series.
 Three stories from More About Thomas the Tank Engine provided additional roles for Bertie the Bus, Terence the Tractor, and Harold the Helicopter.
 The episodes "Thomas and the Missing Christmas Tree" and "Thomas and Trevor" were both one-off stories written by Christopher.
 The following series would begin to use original stories by the production staff, with some of the remaining Railway Series stories deemed "repetitive and too 'storybook' orientated".